We may receive compensation when you click on links to products from our partners.

 It’s all in the details

 It’s a small detail, but the paper you use to print your resume really does matter.
 If you hand over your resume on see-through, low-quality, sorta crinkled paper from the bottom of your desk drawer – it’s just not going to cut it.
 Sure, there are worse options like a printed resume with mistakes.
 However, that’s easy to fix.
 A lot of cheap paper writers can help you with it and ensure your resume shows your personality and keeps it consistent in font size, style, and format.
-Resume-quality paper is available and affordable on Amazon, Office Depot and at most office supply stores.
+Resume-quality paper is available and affordable on Amazon and at most office supply stores.
 It will be well worth the investment.

 Times are changing

 Even though searching for a job has become digital, there are still times when a physical copy of your resume is expected.
 These days we don’t think about the challenges of choosing the ideal resume paper and then dealing with the negative vibes at the local office supply store (bad because everyone in there, customers and employees, was always in a terrible mood) for resume printing.